5 Anthropology and the European Enlightenments

 In the opinion of Marvin Harris, enlightened French thinkers embraced the idea that human behavior could be explained based on material principles of causal determination, making it possible for cultural anthropology to aspire to scientific standing.
 In 1968, Harris famously wrote: “for [scientific anthropologists] all that is new in anthropological theory begins with the Enlightenment” (Harris, 1968: 9).
 Unsurprisingly, Harris opens his work on the history of anthropology with a chapter on the Enlightenment.
 Harris finds much in the Enlightenment to admire, particularly any statements close in spirit to his own commitments.

 Enlightened French thinkers wrote many things, and it is sometimes possible to to trace the ancestry of contemporary ideas back to enlightened thinkers of the eighteenth century century – I have done that in the section above, where I traced the four stages theory from Turgot to Adam Smith and thence to Lewis Henry Morgan and Leslie White.
-But most ideas lack such definite histories, and drawing lines from eighteenth century France into the twentieth century has real limits as an approach to intellectual history.
+But most ideas lack such definite histories, and drawing lines from eighteenth century France into the 20th century has real limits as an approach to intellectual history.

 There is though a notable distinction between the French Enlightenment and the Enlightenment in Germany and Scotland, and that is the production of two revolutions, and, ancillary to and after that, the politicization of Enlightenment values and the social and behavioral sciences.